AnnMariaB/sql-sales-analysis/README.md

 These insights can support better business decisions in sales, marketing, and operations.

+This query identifies the top-performing products based on total sales.
 ## 📊 Sample Query Output

 Example: Top 5 products by total sales